The Back of Beyond: Release and distribution

 The film, released only in 16mm format, premiered in Adelaide, South Australia, on 5 May 1954, at a charity event to aid the Crippled Children's Association.
 Its public premiere was at the inaugural Sydney Film Festival in June 1954 and it was shown widely in Australia, including throughout the outback.
 Its Canberra premiere was held at the Albert Hall on 8 July.
 Amongst the audience of 300 were many diplomats, including those from the United States of America, Japan, China and Ceylon.

 In the first year of its release in Australia, due largely to Shell's extensive distribution and exhibition network, it was seen by over 750,000 people.
 It was also televised extensively overseas, and represented Australia at several film festivals.

 Reception

 The film was well received by critics and the public alike.
-Professor Stout, in an ABC radio broadcast on 1 May 1954 said, prophetically, that "I believe this film will become a classic.
+Professor Stout, in an ABC radio broadcast on 1 May 1954, said "I believe this film will become a classic.
 It is poetic, imaginative and yet tough at the same time.
 There is humour in it, unforced and natural ...
 John Heyer's The Back of Beyond is a landmark in Australian documentary.
 It will cause a sensation in Britain".

 Other reviews of the time include: